 LPs/VLPs are evaluated differently from other proposals.
 LPs/VLPs are first evaluated and graded along with the other observing proposals by two independent "Topical Science" panels.
 The graded LPs/VLPs are then passed to the "Big Project" panel which allocates time to LPs/VLPs and makes the final recommendations for an integrated observing plan involving all top-rated proposals to the Selection Official.
 Although the Big Project panel may recommend shortening LPs/VLPs under exceptional circumstances, it is intended that LPs/VLPs be an all-or-nothing proposition.
-Observations approved in this category will be allocated one year of proprietary time unless a shorter time is requested by the PI.
+Observations approved in the VLP category do not have any exclusive use period (i.e. proprietary time).
+LPs will be allocated one year of exclusive time unless a shorter time is requested by the PI.

-4.3 Resource Cost: UPDATED FEBRUARY 2020
+4.3 Resource Cost: UPDATED Cycle 22

-Summary: In Cycle 22, a "Resource Cost" (RC) will be calculated for each proposed non-TOO target (for TOO targets see Section 4.6).
+Summary: In Cycle 22 and subsequent cycles, a "Resource Cost" (RC) will be calculated for each proposed non-TOO target (for TOO targets see Section 4.6).
 The RC quantifies the difficulty of scheduling each non-TOO observation.
-The RC replaces "constraint categories" used in previous Cycles.
+The RC replaces "constraint categories" used in earlier Cycles.
 The RC will be calculated for all non-TOO targets including those with no user-imposed science constraints.
-Targets near the ecliptic poles are difficult to schedule: therefore even an observation without constraints may incur a non-zero RC by virtue of its sky position.
+Targets near the ecliptic poles are difficult to schedule: therefore even an observation without constraints may incur additional RC by virtue of its sky position.
+All targets will have a minimum non-zero RC, associated with the overhead involved with scheduling any observation.
 The RC for all targets within a proposal are given in CPS.

 There is a cap on the total RC that will be accepted at the peer review.
-We anticipate this to be approximately 32,000.
+We anticipate this to be approximately 27,500.
 Each panel will be allocated a quota of RC.
 The allocation will be proportional to the RC request within the panel, and normalized to the total RC available.
-Thus panels with a lot of constrained and/or high ecliptic latitude targets will have a higher quota of RC (analogous to the old "constraints" used in previous cycles).
+Thus panels with a lot of constrained and/or high ecliptic latitude targets will have a higher quota of RC (analogous to the old "constraints" used in earlier cycles).